 - Roof Load: The load applied to the roof is greater than that of a top running crane.

 - Flange Loading: Lower flange loading of runway beams requires careful sizing; otherwise, you can “peel” the flanges off the beam

 Top Running Crane

 The crane bridge travels on top of rails mounted on a runway beam supported by either the building columns or columns specifically engineered for the crane.

-Top running canes are the most common form of crane design where the crane loads are transmitted to the building columns or free-standing structure.
+Top running cranes are the most common form of crane design where the crane loads are transmitted to the building columns or free-standing structures.

 These cranes have the greatest variation in capacity, span and service class and usually span the full width of the framing supports.
-These are available in both single girder and double girder configuration.
+These are available in both single girder and double girder configurations.

 Overhead crane components